panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-01-29-PMC/2020-01-29-PMC_Meeting.md

 4. Possible joint participation with ExPaNDS in SXNS event in Lund, 23-26 June 2020, at the cost of 1500 EUR per project.

+5. INFRAEOSC-07 A1 project proposal by EGI

-5. Mailing lists issues
+6. Mailing lists issues

-6. REMINDER OF Next Deliverables & Milestones
+7. REMINDER OF Next Deliverables & Milestones

 | Deliverable | New date | Original Date |
 | ----------- | -------- | ------------- |